aws-samples/codenator-automatic-code-generation-and-execution-using-llm/src/codenator/code_executor/README.md

 ## API endpoints

-Code executor has the following API endpoints:
+*Code Executor* has the following API endpoints:
 - `/ping` (GET): A standard health check endpoint.
 - `list_kernel_specs` (GET): Lists all available kernels that can be used for execution
 - `/execute_code` (POST): Execute encripted script.